Skip to Content

 Access the Portal Manager page

-• Environment: Use the menu to select the environment where OpenAPI documentation will be generated and then displayed on an organization's Portal page.
+• Environment: Use the menu to select the environment where OpenAPI documentation will be generated and then displayed on an organization's API Portal page.

 Note